salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # flags.name.description

 A unique identifier for the app.
 Must be unique within your org.
 Use descriptive names that help identify the app's purpose.
-App names should follow your organization's naming conventions.
+App names should follow your org's naming conventions.

 # flags.label.summary